Income Taxes and Your Divorce

 Net Operating Loss Carryforwards and Capital Loss Carryforwards: You and your spouse may have net operating loss carryforwards or capital loss carryforwards from previous tax years.
 These may be subject to allocation depending on the circumstances.
 If you are being awarded assets that you may be able to claim such loss carryforwards against in the future, you may wish to be awarded a portion of the carryforwards, to the extent allowable by the IRS.
 If not allowable, you may be awarded an offset for the value of the carryforward being awarded to your spouse.

 Deductions: You and your spouse should determine how you are going to claim deductions for joint property including, but not limited to, mortgage interest and real estate taxes.
 Typically, you may agree to share deductions for expenses paid while you are married and until you are divorced, after which time, the party who is being awarded the asset and is responsible for payments related to the asset may claim the deduction.
 However, keep in mind that pursuant to the Tax Cuts and Jobs Act, the standard deduction is now higher so parties may no longer benefit from sharing such deductions if the standard deduction is more than his or her share of such deductions.
 In that case, it may be more tax advantageous to give one party the entire deduction.
-For example, if you and your spouse are divorced in June and you are awarded the joint marital residence, you may agree for your spouse support to deduct 25% of the mortgage interest and real estate taxes and for you to deduct 75%, if allowable (you split the deduction for the first half of the year, and you take the whole deduction for the second half of the year).
+For example, if you and your spouse are divorced in June and you are awarded the joint marital residence, you may agree for your spouse to deduct 25% of the mortgage interest and real estate taxes and for you to deduct 75%, if allowable (you split the deduction for the first half of the year, and you take the whole deduction for the second half of the year).
 Similarly, if you and your spouse agree to sell your marital residence and split the mortgage and real estate taxes until it is sold, you may agree to share the deductions.
 However, if one party is residing in the home and is responsible for such payments until the sale, you may agree for that party to claim 100% of the deductions incurred during that time, if allowable (and that party may often get a credit from the net sales proceeds for the reduction in mortgage principal incurred during that time).
 You should talk to your accountant about these joint deductions and any other joint deductions to determine whether and how they are allowed to be shared by the IRS and whether it is tax advantageous to share the deductions or assign them to one party.

 Amendments or Deficiencies to Prior Joint Tax Returns.
 You should address how you will handle any amendments or deficiencies to previously filed joint income tax returns.
 Typically, parties agree to cooperate with any amendments and share any joint refunds.
 Furthermore, parties typically agree to be equally responsible for any additional tax liabilities or deficiencies incurred as a result of information supplied by both parties but if a deficiency is assessed due to information supplied by one party, that party may be responsible for the deficiency as well as professional fees incurred.